7 min read

 Box breathing derives its name from the alignment of the breathing pattern with the sides of a square or box.

-The technique consists of four equal steps, mirroring the four sides of a square, each lasting an equal amount of time.
+This slow breathing technique consists of four equal steps, mirroring the four sides of a square, each lasting an equal amount of time.

 When doing Box breathing, inhale through the nose.

-Indeed, box breathing is one of the most effective techniques for stress management.
+Indeed, box breathing is one of the most effective relaxation techniques for stress management.
 Combining the rhythmic, automatic breathing process with intentional mental focus helps redirect attention away from rumination and stressors.

 Breathing Technique for Calm: Tips from a Navy Seal | Time